emacsmirror/puppet-ts-mode/README.md

 ### Imenu

-Navigation to the resource types used in a manifest is implemented using Imenu.
+Navigation to the resource types and variable assignments used in a manifest is implemented using Imenu.

 ### Cross-reference navigation